 The Yanks would finally make it to their first World Series in 1921 and they got there without Lewis, who had been traded to Washington the previous December.
 He was out of the big leagues for good the following year but he did not hang up his spikes.
 Instead he returned to the Pacific Coast League, where he continued playing another six years, finally retiring as a player at the age of 39.
 Duffy would eventually become the long-time traveling secretary of the Boston Braves.

-He shares his birthday with this former Yankee starting pitcher and also this “house,” which was built by his former teammate.
+He shares his birthday with this former Yankee starting pitcher, this former reliever and also this “house,” which was built by his former teammate.

 |BOS (8 yrs)||1184||4884||4325||500||1248||254||62||27||629||102||57||303||465||.289||.340||.395||.735|

 |NYY (2 yrs)||248||1005||924||101||251||31||5||11||150||10||8||41||74||.272||.304||.352||.656|